MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 There are many ways to learn from a project’s experience, such as trying it yourself, reading the source code, browsing the issues and pull requests, or discussing it with experts.
 However, none of these methods are as effective as rewriting the project, or rewriting it in a different way.

 Other methods help you understand the current state of a project, but rewriting it in your own way gives you deeper insight into why the project evolved as it did.
-It is about learning the dicisions, the trade-offs, the design philosophy, and also black-box technologies that can be used directly without the need for learning.
+It is about learning the decisions, the trade-offs, the design philosophy, and also black-box technologies that can be used directly without the need for learning.

 In the end, we decided to rewrite a hybrid cache in Rust, which is ***Foyer***.
 And personally, I did't expect ***Foyer*** to be just yet another "**RIIR (Rewrite it in Rust)**" project, but a production-ready solution with unique and outstanding features.